Associate Professor in International Business

 Akshay’s research interests are broadly in comparative political economy and development, with a regional focus on South Asia.

-More specifically, he seeks to understand when, why and how states acquire capabilities to govern effectively.
-To that end, his research analyses variation in state performance, institutional practices and related policy outcomes in India.
+He seeks to understand when, why and how states acquire capabilities to govern effectively.
+His research analyses variation in state performance, institutional practices and related policy outcomes in India.

 View Akshay's research.